WHAT TO DO: 4-DAY LONDON ITINERARY

 London Eye opened in 2000, so I did not visit during my first trip to London, but eventually, I did.
 I loved the amazing view of my favorite London building: The Elizabeth Tower (aka Big Ben).

-The ride is not cheap, but if you are into great views and Ferris wheels, it is worth the money and time (it normally includes some standing in lines, so getting a fast-track ticket might be a good option).
+The ride is not cheap though.
+If you are into great views and Ferris wheels, it is worth the money and time (it normally includes some standing in lines, so getting a fast-track ticket might be a good option).
 Check out prices for London Eye here.

 Lunch and Dinner: There are many options for dining along the Thames.
-You will find something for every budget and taste, ending your day at a restaurant at the Thames River is a perfect idea!
+You will find something for every budget and taste.
+Ending your day at a restaurant on the Thames River is a perfect idea!

 Day 2 in London

-One of my favorite activities in London is to stroll the Thames and see the most beautiful places along the way and the Thames River does play a role on day 2 of your London itinerary.
+One of my favorite activities in London is to stroll the Thames River and see the most beautiful places along the way, and the river does play a role on day 2 of your London itinerary.

 Stop 1: Tower of London

 I recommend starting at the Tower of London, which is located at the River Thames.
 The UNESCO World Heritage site is extremely popular and one of the most visited landmarks in London.While I only visited the inside once, I always love strolling the area, though its history is actually rather violent and tragic.
 This historic castle was a prison for the longest time (1100-1952), but also a royal residence (weird how those go together).
 Now, it is a museum and open to the public.
 The Crown Jewels are probably the most famous attraction, though you can also learn more about England´s past while there.
 For anyone interested in history and royalty, this is a great place to see in London.